 A confident child can grow up to be a successful adult.
 A child with confidence will find it easier to make friends, join clubs and activities, and transition from primary to high school.
 A strong self-esteem built from childhood can aid children in completing goals as they get older.

 6. Try not to compare them to others.
 Children already compare themselves to their peers and don’t need their parents doing the same.
-Whether it be with their siblings or classmates, there’s no need to place your child side by side another child.
-A comparison may make them doubt their sense of worth.

 7. Be proud of their achievements.
 Letting them know you’re proud of their work in school or sports clubs will reinforce the idea of their own value.
-Getting siblings to display a similar sense of proudness will also help.

 10. Acceptance.
 It’s important to simply accept your child the way they are.
 There are of course improvements you can make over time, but remember to recognise your child and their uniqueness.
-They’re special, and reminders every now and then about this will surely bring a smile to their face.